-23rd Sunday in Ordinary Time - 2020 A
+23rd Sunday in Ordinary Time - 2023 A

 Picture the Tuesday after Easter, 1994.
 I lack even a vague memory of what I might have been doing.
 But half a world away that day, the plane of the president of Rwanda in south-central Africa was shot down over the capital city of Kigali.
 This assassination made small news blurbs in the U.S.; but the next day, Rwanda descended into a horrendous three-month genocide on the Tutsi and Twa peoples.
 No one knows the number for certain, but perhaps one million people were killed, many by their neighbors as well as the military.
-Such unbelievable turmoil shows that today's unrest in our country and elsewhere, along with the ongoing pandemic and its cascading impacts, visit the human family throughout history; and while the causes differ, our need for a Redeemer and Healer greater than ourselves is so clear.
+Such unbelievable turmoil shows that today's unrest in our country and elsewhere continues to visit the human family throughout history; and while the causes differ, our need for a Redeemer and Healer greater than ourselves is so clear.
 Whatever our struggles, we all face the challenge of finding inner peace and the strength to forgive amid the destruction of the world as we have known it, and God's mercy becomes our hope.

-Some of you perhaps heard Immaculay Ilibagiza last year in St. Cloud; for me, she made the possibility of hope amid searing tragedy come alive.
+Some of you perhaps have heard Immaculay Ilibagiza speak, or read her books.
 Bear with me as I repeat a bit of her story.
 Born in 1972 in a small village in Rwanda, she lived a peaceful childhood with her loving parents and three brothers.
 She was 22 and home on Easter break when the genocide began.
 To protect his only daughter from rape and murder, Immaculée's father told her to run to a local pastor's house to hide.
-The pastor sheltered Immaculée and seven other women in a hidden 3 x 4 foot bathroom - smaller than the footprint of this altar - for 91 days, huddled silently in fear as violence and murder raged outside that room and throughout the country.
+The pastor sheltered Immaculée and seven other women in a hidden 3 x 4 foot bathroom - smaller than the footprint of this table - for 91 days, huddled silently in fear as violence and murder raged outside that room and throughout the country.